Adidev-33/Billing-App/README.md

     ```
 3. Install the necessary packages:
     ```bash
-D:\Programs\Projects\my-billing-app\frontend> npm install
+    my-billing-app\frontend> npm install
-    npm install
+    my-billing-app\frontend> npm install react-router-dom
     ```
 4.  **Start the Frontend App:**
     ```bash
     npm run dev
     ```
 Your React app is now running at `http://localhost:5173` (or the port shown in your terminal).

 ## Usage